-- Kidney Dialysis: Just like chloramine, free chlorine must be removed from water used in kidney dialysis machines.
+- Kidney Dialysis Just like chloramine, free chlorine must be removed from water used in kidney dialysis machines.
 EWSU has contacted representatives from the medical community to inform them of this temporary conversion.
-We advise customers who are dialysis patients to call their physicians or dialysis centers if there are any questions. - Fish Owners: Like chloramine, free chlorine is toxic to fish.
+We advise customers who are dialysis patients to call their physicians or dialysis centers if there are any questions. - Fish Owners Like chloramine, free chlorine is toxic to fish.
 Fish owners need to remove chlorine, ammonia and chloramine from the water before use with tropical fish.
 Local pet stores carry water conditioners that remove chloramine and free chlorine.
 If customers have questions, we recommend contacting their pet store for information and detailed instructions.

 EWSU is committed to providing high-quality water and related services that meet all regulatory drinking water standards in a manner that prevents pollution, enhances the environment, and promotes sustainability.
-If you need further information regarding this change, please contact the Utility at (812) 428-0568.
+If you need further information regarding this change, please contact the EWSU water lab at (812) 428-0568.
+For billing and all other inquiries, you may continue to call (812) 436-7846.